crate/crate-tutorials/docs/generate-time-series/python.rst

 CrateDB must be :ref:`installed and running <install-run>`.

-Make sure you're running an up-to-date Python (we recommend 3.7 or higher).
+Make sure you're running an up-to-date version of Python (we recommend 3.7 or higher).

 Then, use `Pip`_ to install the `requests`_ and  `crate`_ libraries: